knative/docs/docs/bookstore/page-7/pg7-slack-camel.md

 ### **Step 3: Build the Pipe**

-This setup automatically sends notifications to Slack whenever a new comment that contains “bad word” occur, streamlining the flow of information.
+This setup automatically sends notifications to Slack whenever a new comment that contains "bad word" occur, streamlining the flow of information.

 - 1: Create a Slack app and generate an incoming webhook URL for your designated channel where notifications will be sent.
 Refer to Slack documentation for how to do this.